archlinux/conf.archlinux.org/content/pages/recording.md

 author: Conference Team
 ---

-All accepted submissions needs to be recorded and sent in to [archconf@archlinux.org](mailto:archconf@archlinux.org).  by 5th of October.
+All accepted submissions need to be recorded and sent in to [archconf@archlinux.org](mailto:archconf@archlinux.org).  by 5th of October.
 This details resources for recording the conference talk.